Seeed-Studio/wiki-documents/docs/reTerminal_ML_TFLite.md

 1) **Designing smaller networks**.
 If the goal is simple enough (image classification of < 100 classes or object detection of < 10 classes or similar), a smaller network can achieve acceptable accuracy and run very fast.
 For example, MobileNet v1 alpha 0.25 YOLOv2 network trained to detect only one class of objects (human faces) achieves 62.5 FPS without any further optimization.

-Vanilla Tensorflow Lite FP32 inference:
+**Vanilla Tensorflow Lite FP32 inference:**
 MobileNetv1(alpha 0.25) YOLOv2 1 class 0.89 MB 62.5 FPS
 MobileNetv1(alpha 1.0) YOLOv3 20 class 13.1 MB  7 FPS

 2) **Quantization**.
 Quantization is process of reducing precision for NN network weights, usually from FP32 to INT8.
 It reduces the size by 4x and latency by ~60-80% using default Tensorflow Lite kernels.
 Accuracy loss can be minimized by using QAT - quantization-aware training, which is the process of fine-tuning network with quantization nodes inserted.

-Vanilla Tensorflow Lite INT8 inference:
+**Vanilla Tensorflow Lite INT8 inference:**
 MobileNetv1(alpha 0.25) YOLOv2 1 class 0.89 MB 77 FPS
 MobileNetv1(alpha 1.0) YOLOv3 20 class 13.1 MB  11.5 FPS

 3) Using **optimized kernels**.
 Inference speed can be improved by utilizing frameworks that have CNN kernels optimized for specific CPU instructions set, e.g. NEON SIMD instructions for ARM.
 Examples of such networks include ARM NN and XNNPACK.

-XNNPACK delegate Tensorflow Lite FP32 inference:
+Arm NN SDK is a set of open-source software and tools that enables machine learning workloads on power-efficient devices.
+The description and provided benchmarks look promising, but the installation procedure on latest Raspberry Pi OS is painful at the moment - the only proper way to install latest version of ARM NN currently is cross-compiling from source.
+There are binaries available for Debian Bullseye, but Raspberry Pi OS is still at Debian Buster.
+The inference test results with benchmark scripts were mixed, for a single model it showed worse performance than even vanilla Tensorflow Lite, but it turned out to be faster in multi-model inference, possibly due to more efficient multi-processing utilization.

+**ARM NN FP32 inference:**
 MobileNetv1(alpha 0.25) YOLOv2 1 class 0.89 MB 83 FPS
 MobileNetv1(alpha 1.0) YOLOv3 20 class 13.1 MB 7.2 FPS

+XNNPACK is a library for accelerating neural network inference for ARM, x86, and WebAssembly architectures in Android, iOS, Windows, Linux, macOS environments.
+It is integrated in Tensorflow Lite as a delegate, which is enabled by default for Android build, but for other environments needs to be enabled manually - thus if you’d like to use XNNPACK on Raspberry Pi 4, you’ll need either to build TensorFlow Lite Interpreter package from source or download one of the third-party binaries, such as the one we provide above.

+**XNNPACK delegate Tensorflow Lite FP32 inference:**
+MobileNetv1(alpha 0.25) YOLOv2 1 class 0.89 MB 83 FPS
+MobileNetv1(alpha 1.0) YOLOv3 20 class 13.1 MB 7.2 FPS

-Main proble mwith optimized kernels is the uneven support of different architectures/NN operators in different frameworks.
-For example both ARM NN and XNNPACK currently do not have optimized kernels for INT8 or they are restricted to a very small set of NN operators.
-The support for INT8 optimized kernels in XNNPACK is work in progress currently https://github.com/google/XNNPACK/issues/999#issuecomment-870791779
+Main problem with optimized kernels is the uneven support of different architectures/NN operators/precision types in different frameworks.
+For example INT8 optimized kernels are work-in-progress both in ARM NN and XNNPACK.
+The support for INT8 optimized kernels in XNNPACK was added very recently and seems to bring modest performance improvement, of about ~30%, depending on operators used in the model. https://github.com/google/XNNPACK/issues/999#issuecomment-870791779

 Another promising lead is optimized kernels for dynamically quantized models, see the conversation with developer here: